Remedies in Singapore administrative law: Declarations

 In addition to prerogative orders, the equitable remedy of a declaration can be employed to control an excess of legal authority.
 A declaration is a pronouncement by a court stating the legal position between the parties to an action, based on the facts that have been presented to the court.
 In contrast to the prerogative orders which are termed public law remedies, the declaration is called a private law remedy as it was originally developed in court cases between private parties.
 Only the High Court may grant declarations in judicial review cases; although the Subordinate Courts are generally empowered by the Subordinate Courts Act to grant declarations, a District Court exercises no judicial review jurisdiction over acts or decisions of persons or authorities, and a Magistrate's Court cannot deal with any action in which there is no claim for any sum of money.

 A declaration is only as effective as the willingness of a public body to abide by the court's statement of the law in it, as it is not a contempt of court to ignore a declaration.
 In Webster v.
 Southwark London Borough Council (1982), Webster was a parliamentary candidate for the National Front, a far right racial nationalist political party, who wanted to hold an election meeting in a hall owned by Southwark London Borough Council.
-Despite being required by provisions of the Representation of the People Act 1949 to permit Webster to use the hall, the local council refused to do so as it did not agree with Webster's political views.
+Despite being required by provisions of the Representation of the People Act 1949 (12, 13 & 14 Geo.
+6. c.
+68 (UK)) to permit Webster to use the hall, the local council refused to do so as it did not agree with Webster's political views.
 The court made a declaration that Webster was legally entitled to use the hall at a certain time for the purpose of his election campaign, on the assumption that the local council would obey it.
 Nonetheless, the local council still refused to allow Webster use of the hall.
 It was held that a declaration is not a coercive order of the court and, accordingly, refusal to comply with it is not contempt.